pedro-hr-resende/udemy-web-development/project-001/README.md

 # Unes website (fictional university)

 <p align="justify">
   The goal of this project was to create a fictional page of a university called Unes.
 The site is divided into three pages: home, about us and contact.
+Only HTML5 was used and the website was structured using tables.
+It's important to note that the use of tables to structure websites isn't recommended, since there are more appropriate resources for this purpose.
+The intention was to practice HTML5 concepts learned in this course module.
 The final result of project is shown below.
 </p>

 <p align="center">